microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

 ![Screenshot showing the AKS on HCI deployment Windows Admin Center](./06.png)

-* Once the script run has finished, the AKS cluster on HCI will be projected as a new Azure Arc cluster resource.
+* Once the script run has finished, the AKS cluster on HCI will be projected as a new Azure Arc enabled Kubernetes cluster resource.

 ![Screenshot showing Arc Enabled Kubernetes in RG](./07.png)